 An unusual but valuable collection at the American Antiquarian Society is that of the photographs of grave markers.
 Old burial grounds are treasure houses of early American sculpture and of historical and genealogical information.
 As Harriet Merrifield Forbes noted in her study on gravestones, "The colonists used their finest skill and raised their most enduring and characteristic works of art in memento mori."
 In recent years, however, these storehouses have been endangered by vandalism, natural erosion (hastened by air pollution), and theft.

-The larger and more modern part of the collection is the gift from the late Daniel Farber and his wife, Jessie Lie Farber.
+The larger and part of the collection is the gift from Daniel Farber and his wife, Jessie Lie Farber.
 Beginning in 1967 with a gift of three loose-leaf volumes, it has swelled to include ten volumes of photographs and approximately 9,000 individual photographs of some 7,500 tombstones.
-Cataloging data on the individual photographs includes indexes of carvers, locations, and decedents.
-Other data has been entered, but is not currently indexed.
+Cataloging data on the individual photographs includes indexes by carver, date, name, ornament, and location.